nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Cryptography
-The study and practice of using mathematics to secure communications and information.
+Cryptography is the practice and study of techniques for secure communication in the presence of adversarial behavior.

 #### See Also
 - [Cryptography at Wikipedia](https://en.wikipedia.org/wiki/Cryptography)